salvolannister/TileLevel/README.md

 - **Collectible Tiles**: Strategically collect green tiles to score points.
 - **Hazardous Tiles**: Avoid red tiles that can end the game.
 - **Reveal Mechanic**: Find blue tiles to reveal the grid and plan your moves.
+- **Interesting configuration file**: .h containing programming guards to hide/show debug prints/feature

 ### Technologies Used
-- **Unreal Engine 5**: Utilized for creating a visually stunning and interactive 3D environment.
+- **Unreal Engine 5.3**: Utilized for creating a visually stunning and interactive 3D environment.
 - **Blueprints and C++**: Combined for game logic and mechanics.

 ### YouTube Video